iamvery/iamvery.github.com/_posts/2016-04-28-folding-elixir.md

 - elixir
 ---

-In functional programming, "folding" is something of a building block of other operations you may be familiar with, such as `map` and `filter`.
+In functional programming, "folding" is a building block of other operations.
+You may be familiar with some of them: `map`, `filter`, etc.
 Folding can be done from the left and from the right.
 Choosing the best direction depends on the problem you're solving.

+New to fold?
+Check out my [visual guide]({% post_url 2016-06-08-visual-guide-to-folding %}).

 ## Folding Addition